 Travelling to the U.S. by Airplane – New Covid-19 Testing Requirement

-Beginning Jan.
-26, 2021, the United States will require all passengers two years of age and older traveling to the United States from any international location to test negative for COVID-19.
+The United States now requires all passengers two years of age and older traveling to the United States from any international location to test negative for COVID-19.
 Passengers will have to show proof of a negative test to their airline before boarding.
 You will not be allowed to board your flight if you do not follow this directive from the U.S. Center for Disease Control (CDC).

 - This requirement applies to ALL air passengers 2 years of age or older.